We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 EU Regulation 1169/2011 on the Provision of Food Information to Consumers, passed in 2011, requires a list of the nutrient content of most pre-packaged food to be provided on the back of the pack from 13 December 2016.
 This Regulation is also applicable in Iceland, Norway and Liechtenstein as members of the European Economic Area.
 In Switzerland, nutrient content labelling is only mandatory for products bearing nutrient or health claims or sold to the EU (but most manufacturers already label nutrient content on their food products voluntarily).

-The Choices logo, a voluntary, industry-initiated scheme, is widely used in Belgium, Czech Republic, Netherlands and Poland.
+Updated May 2019: The Choices logo, a voluntary, industry-initiated scheme, is widely used in Czech Republic and Poland.
 The logo identifies healthier options in each food group.
 Products must meet nutritional criteria set by an independent scientific committee.
-In the Netherlands, the Choices logo was introduced in 2006, and is now actively supported by the Dutch government.
-It received EU approval for use in 2013.
-In Belgium, the logo was introduced in 2007, in the Czech Republic in 2011, and in Poland in 2008.
+In the Netherlands, the Choices logo was introduced in 2006, but is no longer supported by the Government.
+In Belgium, the logo was introduced in 2007 but is no longer supported by the Government.
+The logo was introduced in the Czech Republic in 2011, and in Poland in 2008.

 Vyth, EL et al. (2009) A front-of-pack nutrition logo: a quantitative and qualitative process evaluation in the Netherlands.
 Journal of health communication, 14(7), 631-645